 If you’re coming from Windows, there are plenty of free Ubuntu programs that can replicate your day-to-day needs.
 Here are the must-have Ubuntu apps you should install on a fresh Linux installation.

 1. Tweak Tools

 If you want nitty-gritty access to some of the more advanced settings hidden beneath the hood of your system, you’ll want to install a tweak tool.
-The one you choose will depend on your desktop environment.
+The right one to choose will depend on your Linux desktop environment.

-For Gnome desktops: You should install Gnome Tweak Tool, which can also be found in the Software Center.
-Advanced tweaks include custom keyboard shortcuts, altered window behaviors, and fine-grain theme controls.
+For GNOME desktops: You should install GNOME Tweaks (formerly GNOME Tweak Tool), which can also be found in the Software Center.
+Advanced tweaks include custom keyboard shortcuts, altered window behaviors, and fine-grain theme controls: